Majorana quanta, string scattering, curved spacetimes and the Riemann Hypothesis: and The Majorana Tower

-and $\hat{1}_2$ is the $2 \times 2$ identity operator, $\hat h$ is the Hamiltonian which is unbounded and Hermitian but cannot act on all the wave functions of the Hilbert space of the system \cite{devincenzo} unless resizing the Hilbert space as in \cite{bender}.
-Differently from the Dirac equation, the wavefunction has to be real-valued, $\Psi = \Psi^*$ and obeying the charge-conjugation condition, $\Psi_C$.
-The other spin values are obtained in the generalization of the Dirac equation written by Majorana, the Majorana Tower.
 Considering our case, when we analyze a single particle in a $D = 1 + 1$ spacetime, $\Psi_C$ describes the particle's state with negative energy even if the Majorana condition continues to provide a real solution for the time-dependent Dirac equation.
 Regarding the requirements to satisfy the RH, any wave equation of first order in the time derivative can have real solutions implying a purely imaginary Hamiltonian, which is formally self-adjoint and its mean value -- in a real-valued state -- vanishes.
-This is valid also for the momentum operator.
+This is valid also for the momentum operator and when the Hamiltonian is unbounded, one can describe the evolution of the system through an evolution operator as usual.

-The example of a Majorana particle in a box can show that the Majorana quantum field operator is Hermitian because the wave function $\Psi$ of the field is real. even if $\hat h$ is unbounded one can describe the evolution of the system through an evolution operator as usual.
-In a Rindler spacetime $x^0=t =\rho \sinh \phi$ and $x^1 = x = \rho \cosh \phi$, the general solution (assuming $\hbar = c = 1$) of a particle initially at rest in a box with size $L$ has the form
+The example of a Majorana particle in a box can show that the Majorana quantum field operator is Hermitian because the wave function $\Psi$ of the field is real.
+In a Rindler spacetime $x^0=t =\rho \sinh \phi$ and $x^1 = x = \rho \cosh \phi$, the general Majorana solution with mass $m$ and spin $j$ (assuming $\hbar = c = 1$) of a particle initially at rest in a box with size $L$ has the form

-$K$ is a normalization constant, $\sum_{p=- \infty}^{+ \infty} |b_p|^2 = 1/2$ and $\sum_{2j=1}^{+ \infty} |a_j|^2 = 1$.
-As a Majorana particle is a superposition of a particle and its antiparticle, particle and antiparticle must coincide and $\hat \Psi = \hat \Psi^\dagger$, as the field is real.
-If one limits the investigation to the only spin value $j=1/2$ there is only an overlapping between the Dirac and Majorana equations.
-The more general solution found by Majorana \cite{Majorana:NC:1932} may offer different features that will be investigated in the $S$-matrix approach to the RH.